nblilili/Learn-vuepress/docs/en/04_audio_live/05_adv_func/01_audio_management/C++.md

     Zmf\_AudioInputAddCallback before initiating business, and implement
     a callback function of type ZmfAudioInputCallback in this function.

-2. After successful registration, the JC SDK will call back the corresponding parameters of the original audio data collected through the callback function when the audio data is captured.
+2. After successful registration, the JC SDK will return to the corresponding parameters of the original audio data collected through the callback function when the audio data is captured.

-3. After the user obtains the audio data, he/she processes parameter in the callback function according to the needs of the scenrio, and the processed data is returned to the JC SDK through the callback function.
+3. After the user obtains the audio data, he/she will processes parameters in the callback function according to the needs of the scenrio, and the processed data is returned to the JC SDK through the callback function.

 Register the audio input callback at first: